mikejoh/mikejoh/README.md

 My name is Mikael and I 💙 Kubernetes and everything related to ☁️ Native tools and technologies.

-I usually spend my days welding and plumbing, most of the time using code, in (cloud) platforms.
+I usually spend my days welding and plumbing in (cloud) platforms.

 Me:
   - I'm from :sweden:/:poland:.